wp-plugins/tweet-my-post/readme.txt

 This plugin allows WordPress Authors to set their twitter handle and whenever a new post is published, tweet will be sent with post's title, link, it's author's twitter handle and a featured image.

-Defualt Format would be "POST_TITLE - POST_LINK by @AUTHOR FEATURED_IMAGE" .
+Defualt Format would be "POST_TITLE - POST_LINK by @AUTHOR.

 You can also set your own custom format that suits you best.
 Several options are available to customize your tweet from settings or at sidebar on post/page editor.